 - Notify the state of any changes to your name, purposes, or if you decide to dissolve your business.

 - File tax returns and pay tax obligations on time.

 Is an LLC Right for Your Business?

 Because the business entity type you choose for your business will affect you from legal, tax, and operational standpoints, make sure you talk with an attorney and accounting professional before forming an LLC.
 The more you know, the more confident you’ll be that you’re starting your company on the right foot.

-Are you ready to get started on your Articles of Organization for a Michigan LLC?
-CorpNet is here to help you through all your business formation and ongoing compliance filings.
-Contact us today!
+CorpNet is here to help you through all your business formation filings.
 You can count on us to complete your paperwork accurately and on time, so you can set your sights on building the successful business you’ve always dreamed of.